Schizoaffective disorder

-Schizoaffective disorder (SZA, SZD or SAD) is a mental disorder characterized by abnormal thought processes and an unstable mood.
-This diagnosis is made when the person has symptoms of both schizophrenia (usually psychosis) and a mood disorder: either bipolar disorder or depression.
-The main criterion for a diagnosis of schizoaffective disorder is the presence of psychotic symptoms for at least two weeks without any mood symptoms present.
+Schizoaffective disorder is a mental disorder characterized by symptoms of both schizophrenia (psychosis) and a mood disorder, either bipolar disorder or depression.
+The main diagnostic criterion is the presence of psychotic symptoms for at least two weeks without prominent mood symptoms.
+Common symptoms include hallucinations, delusions, disorganized speech and thinking, as well as mood episodes.
 Schizoaffective disorder can often be misdiagnosed when the correct diagnosis may be psychotic depression, bipolar I disorder, schizophreniform disorder, or schizophrenia.
-It is imperative for providers to accurately diagnose patients, as treatment and prognosis differ greatly for most of these diagnoses.
+This is a problem as treatment and prognosis differ greatly for most of these diagnoses.
+Many people with schizoaffective disorder have other mental disorders including anxiety disorders.

-There are three forms of schizoaffective disorder: bipolar (or manic) type (marked by symptoms of schizophrenia and mania), depressive type (marked by symptoms of schizophrenia and depression), and mixed type (marked by symptoms of schizophrenia, depression, and mania).
-Common symptoms of the disorder include hallucinations, delusions, and disorganized speech and thinking.
-Auditory hallucinations, or "hearing voices", are most common.
+There are three forms of schizoaffective disorder: bipolar or manic type (marked by symptoms of schizophrenia and mania), depressive type (marked by symptoms of schizophrenia and depression), and mixed type (marked by symptoms of schizophrenia, depression, and mania).
+Auditory hallucinations are most common.
 The onset of symptoms usually begins in adolescence or young adulthood.
-On a ranking scale of symptom progression of mental health issues relating to the schizophrenic spectrum, schizoaffective disorder falls between mood disorders and schizophrenia in regards to severity, with other disorders included on the ranking as well depending on symptoms.
-Schizoaffective disorder and other disorders on the schizophrenic spectrum are evaluated as a psychotic disorder in the DSM-V, so the line between psychotic or not psychotic begins at a mood disorder, as being considered not psychotic, and schizoaffective disorder along with other disorders of the schizophrenia spectrum, as being considered psychotic.